 Root rot is another common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, stunted growth and a rotten brown caudex.
 Take the plant out of the pot and inspect its health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.

 Directly pinpointing yellow leaves is rather challenging due to the many different issues that could be at fault.
 Problems include watering-related abuse, too much or too little light, and fertilisation issues.
-If you'd like to speak to ukhouseplants in regards to this issue, be sure to send us an email or message via our Instagram Page!
 Always keep in mind that a gradual loss of older leaves (accompanied by reliable juvenile growth) is an inevitable part of ageing.

 Never allow temperatures to dip below 3ºC (37ºF) as irreversible damage may occur in the likes of yellowed foliage and weakened growth.
 If this happens, remove the severely affected areas and immediately improve growing conditions - never cut through softened yellow growth, and only around brown, crispy squares.
 As rehabilitation can take several months because of its slow-growing nature, be sure to provide a stable location with better growing conditions to speed this process.